+Building and structures have contained within the site:

+- a. a separation from classified vegetation of 20m or the distance required to achieve a bushfire attack level (BAL) at the building, roofed structure or fire fighting water supply of no more than 29, whichever is the greater; - a separation from low threat vegetation of 10m or the distance required to achieve a bushfire attack level (BAL) at the building, roof structure or fire fighting water supply of no more than 29, whichever is the greater;

-c. a separation of no less than 10m between a fire fighting water supply extraction point and any classified vegetation, buildings and other roofed structures; d. an area suitable for a standard fire fighting appliance to stand within 3m of a fire fighting water supply extraction point; and e. an access path suitable for use by a standard fire fighting appliance having a formed width of at least 4m, a cross-fall of no greater than 5%, and a longitudinal gradient of no greater than 25%; i. to, and around, each building and other roofed structures; and ii. to each fire fighting water supply extraction point.
+- c. a separation of no less than 10m between a fire fighting water supply extraction point and any classified vegetation, buildings and other roofed structures; - d. an area suitable for a standard fire fighting appliance to stand within 3m of a fire fighting water supply extraction point; and - e. an access path suitable for use by a standard fire fighting appliance having a formed width of at least 4m, a cross-fall of no greater than 5%, and a longitudinal gradient of no greater than 25%; - to, and around, each building and other roofed structures; and - ii. to each fire fighting water supply extraction point.

 Note - The meaning of the terms classified vegetation and low threat vegetation as well as the method of calculating the bushfire attack level are as described in Australian Standard AS3959.

-RAD 49 48 The length of driveway: a. to a public road does not exceed 100m between the most distant part of a building used for any purpose other than storage and the nearest part of a public road; b. has a maximum gradient no greater than 12.5%; c. have a minimum width of 3.5m; d. accommodate turning areas for fire fighting appliances in accordance with Qld Fire and Emergency Services' Fire Hydrant and Vehicle Access Guideline.
-RAD 5049 a.
-A reticulated water supply is provided by a distributer retailer for the area or, where not connected to a reticulated water supply, on-site fire fighting water storage containing not less than 10,000 litres (tanks with fire brigade tank fittings, swimming pools) is provided and located within 10m of buildings and structures. b.
-Where a swimming pool is the nominated on-site fire fighting water storage source, vehicle access to within 3m of that water storage source is provided. c.
-Where a tank is the nominated on-site fire fighting water storage source, it includes: a hardstand area allowing medium rigid vehicle (15 tonne fire appliance) access within 6m of the tank; fire brigade tank fittings, comprising 50mm ball valve and male camlock coupling and, if underground, an access hole of 20mm (minimum) to accommodate suction lines.
-RAD 51 50 Development does not involve the manufacture or storage of hazardous chemicals. d landscape character (refer Overlay map - Heritage and landscape character to f the following requirements apply) RAD 52 51 Development is for the preservation, maintenance, repair and restoration of the building, item or object of cultural heritage value.
-RAD 53 52 Any maintenance, repair and restoration works are in accordance with Council approval.
+The length of driveway:

+- a. to a public road does not exceed 100m between the most distant part of a building used for any purpose other than storage and the nearest part of a public road; - b. has a maximum gradient no greater than 12.5%; - c. have a minimum width of 3.5m; - d. accommodate turning areas for fire fighting appliances in accordance with Qld Fire and Emergency Services' Fire Hydrant and Vehicle Access Guideline.

+- a.
+A reticulated water supply is provided by a distributer retailer for the area or, where not connected to a reticulated water supply, on-site fire fighting water storage containing not less than 10,000 litres (tanks with fire brigade tank fittings, swimming pools) is provided and located within 10m of buildings and structures. - b.
+Where a swimming pool is the nominated on-site fire fighting water storage source, vehicle access to within 3m of that water storage source is provided. - c.
+Where a tank is the nominated on-site fire fighting water storage source, it includes: - a hardstand area allowing medium rigid vehicle (15 tonne fire appliance) access within 6m of the tank; - ii. fire brigade tank fittings, comprising 50mm ball valve and male camlock coupling and, if underground, an access hole of 20mm (minimum) to accommodate suction lines.

+Development does not involve the manufacture or storage of hazardous chemicals.

+Heritage and landscape character (refer Overlay map - Heritage and landscape character to determine if the following requirements apply)

+Development is for the preservation, maintenance, repair and restoration of the building, item or object of cultural heritage value.

+Any maintenance, repair and restoration works are in accordance with Council approval.
 A cultural heritage construction management plan for maintenance, repair and restoration is prepared in accordance with Planning scheme policy - Heritage and landscape character.